harshalmadnani/kadena-agents/kadena-api/README.md

 - ✅ Price quotes for token pairs
 - ✅ NFT creation and minting with Marmalade v2
 - ✅ Collection creation for NFTs
+- ✅ Support for all Kadena chains (0-19)

 ## Installation